Top tips when starting a new business

 The decisions made at this point can have ramifications later down the line and be difficult to reverse.
 We have compiled our top considerations for new businesses.

-3. VAT – perhaps the most complex of all taxes, this subject could warrant a whole raft of articles on its own.
+Perhaps the most complex of all taxes, this subject could warrant a whole raft of articles on its own.
 At the outset, it is important to understand the VAT rules that impact your business and plan for them accordingly.
 From pricing to operational support, ensuring that you are compliant can impact your plans.

-4. Cashflow impact of direct and indirect taxes – irrelevant of your structuring it is important to understand the cashflow impacts of all taxes you and your business are liable to.
-These should be built into your business plans and cash flow projections to prevent nasty surprises
+Irrelevant of your structuring it is important to understand the cashflow impacts of all taxes you and your business are liable to.
+These should be built into your business plans and cash flow projections to prevent nasty surprises.

-5. Advice from the right advisors – if you have a toothache you wouldn’t want to see an optician.
+If you have a toothache you wouldn’t want to see an optician.
 The same logic applies to choosing the professional advisors that you seek advice from, whatever field you are looking at.
-The specialisms of any professional services are wide-ranging, and it is important to make sure that you work with an advisor who is aligned with your requirements
+The specialisms of any professional service are wide-ranging, and it is important to make sure that you work with an advisor who is aligned with your requirements.

-The range of accounting systems is constantly expanding, with technology improving the efficiency of these systems through cloud-based solutions and features such as automatic bank feeds.
+The range of accounting and bookkeeping systems is constantly expanding, with technology improving the efficiency of these systems through cloud-based solutions and features such as automatic bank feeds.
 It is important to choose accounting software that you feel comfortable with and is appropriate for the transactions of your business.
 More importantly, you should have a system in place that gives you the necessary insights into your finances.

-8. Working capital management – cash is king for every business, even more so for an early-stage business.
-Understanding your requirements and managing the influencing factors will aid your business in staying cash positive
+Cash is king for every business, even more so for an early-stage business.
+Understanding your requirements and managing the influencing factors will aid your business in staying cash-positive.